-All retrospective and prospective datasets provided by the clinical partners will only be accessible to the data processing partners defined by data processing agreement.
+All retrospective and prospective datasets provided by the clinical partners will only be accessible to the data processing partners (Data Processors), following the rules and conditions defined in the respective data processing agreements.
 Retrospective datasets will be identified through the pilot site partner name and the name of that dataset according to its internal naming.
 No version control is necessary for these datasets, and keywords available for these datasets will be reused.
 Prospective datasets are also identified through the pilot sites partner names (GEM, MST, TUK) and the entire prospective data consisting of all pilot site prospective datasets will be named RE-SAMPLE.
 All four will have a suffix indicating if the unencrypted (PLAIN) or encrypted (ENC) version is referred to, and a version according to a versioning scheme that will be defined in order to align datasets and predictive models.